Food and Beverage Minimums

 In an ideal world, all clubs would not contemplate forcing members to spend money on specific areas of the Club because the members were engaging, spending and participating in club concessions (F&B operation).

 For some, unbelievable reason, private clubs determined, in the “Golden Era” of the private club industry, that it was a good idea to impose the obligation to spend a certain amount on Food and Beverage (and with many club allowing Food only).
-And, regardless of how the private club industry has changed, the consumer has changed or the economy has changed the practice has NOT changed!
+And, regardless of how the private club industry has changed, the consumer has changed.

 Bad Policy and Bad Profits